 We’re based in one of the UK’s most affordable cities.
 Find out more about living costs in Cardiff.

 Careers and placements

 Postgraduate level study is essential if you want to progress to advanced and specialist practice.
 An MSc will enable you to gain the skills to enhance your autonomy within your profession, to further your career and take advantage of a greater range of opportunities.

 Our modules are designed to complement progression in clinical practice, but also to facilitate a move into academia or research.

-Our graduates have gone on to roles including:
+Our graduates have gained roles including:

-Physiotherapy management positions
+- Physiotherapy management positions